Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Related Work

 MKHE enables computations on ciphertexts encrypted under distinct keys.
 L\'{o}pez-Alt and Wichs \cite{lopez2012fly} first introduced an MKHE scheme based on the NTRU cryptosystem, whose security relies on a relatively non-standard assumption concerning polynomial rings.
 This assumption differs from the more widely used Learning With Errors (LWE) assumption \cite{regev2009lattices} or its ring-based variant \cite{lyubashevsky2013ideal}, and it currently lacks a worst-case hardness theorem \cite{peikert2016multi} to support its security.
 Subsequent work by Clear et al. \cite{clear2015multi} proposed an LWE-based MKHE scheme that employs a multikey variant of the GSW scheme and ciphertext extension techniques.
 Mukherjee et al. \cite{mukherjee2016two} later simplified this approach.
 Both of these schemes design masking scheme for the GSW cryptosystem.
 Specifically, the masking system enables evaluators to generate a specific mask by combining a universal mask and a target participant identity.
 This mask facilitates the ``encoding" of ciphertexts from different identities into a larger matrix, which allows for joint homomorphic computations on these ciphertexts.
 Mukherjee et al. also proposed a $2$-round (plain) MPC protocol in the common random string (CRS) model for secure distributed decryption.
 Peikert and Shiehian \cite{peikert2016multi} further extended the multi-key GSW scheme to develop two multi-hop MKHEs.
 However, all these GSW-based MKHE variants face a major limitation: they can only encrypt a single bit in a large expanded GSW ciphertext, which results in substantial space and time complexities as the bit-length of the ciphertext grows quadratically with $N^2$, where $N$ is the number of distinct participants.
 Brakerski et al. \cite{brakerski2016lattice} proposed an MKHE scheme based on LWE that employs short ciphertexts and a quasi-linear expansion rate.
 However, both the asymptotic and concrete efficiency of this scheme have not been clearly understood, making its practical applicability uncertain.

-A follow-up study by Chen et al. \cite{chen2019multi} introduced a multi-key TFHE and presented the implementation results.
+A follow-up study by Chen et al. \cite{chen2019multi} introduced a multi-key TFHE.
 Meanwhile, another line of research \cite{ccs2019mkhe,ccs2023mkhe} has focused on designing multi-key variants of batch HEs, such as BFV \cite{brakerski2012fully,fan2012somewhat} and CKKS \cite{cheon2017homomorphic}.
-However, these constructions exhibit significant security vulnerabilities and thus applications such as privacy-preserving federated learning \cite{tifs2024application} and secure distributed sparse Gaussian processes \cite{aaai2024application} that utilize the multi-key CKKS scheme fail to meet their stated security objectives.
+However, these constructions exhibit significant security vulnerabilities and thus MPC applications such as PPFL \cite{tifs2024application} and secure distributed sparse Gaussian processes \cite{aaai2024application} that utilize the multi-key CKKS scheme fail to meet their stated security objectives.

-In this paper, we propose new multi-key variants of batch HE schemes, including CKKS and BFV, by introducing a novel masking scheme for the CKKS/BFV cryptosystem.
+In this paper, we propose new multi-key variants of batch HE schemes, including BFV and CKKS, by introducing a novel masking scheme for the CKKS/BFV cryptosystem.
 Our scheme supports the encryption of both floating-point and integer values with multiple bits, without requiring the large ciphertext expansion as in \cite{clear2015multi,mukherjee2016two,peikert2016multi}.
-Furthermore, our scheme addresses the security vulnerabilities present in existing multi-key CKKS/BFV constructions \cite{ccs2019mkhe,ccs2023mkhe}.
+Furthermore, our scheme addresses the security vulnerabilities present in existing multi-key BFV/CKKS constructions \cite{ccs2019mkhe,ccs2023mkhe}.